maxiboom1/inews-connect/README.md

 1.0.2
-- Added utilities/lineup-validator.js script that fix the bug related to inews ftp plugin, that if user try to access path that doesn"t exists, its crush the procces.
+- Added utilities/lineup-validator.js script that fix the bug related to inews ftp plugin, that if user try to access path that does"t exists, its crush the process.
 - Separate inews service and rest service.

 1.0.1